nickersan/tn-query-mono/tn-query-java/README.md

 ## Usage

-For each object you want to query create an instance of `com.tn.query.java.JavaQueryParser` passing:
+For each object you want to query create an instance of `com.tn.query.java.JavaPredicateFactory` passing:

 1. the `com.tn.query.java.Getter`s used to read a given field name from the object being queried.
 2. the `com.tn.query.Mapper`s used to convert the string value from the query string, to a value to be compared to the object field.